totoroyyb/YumFun-iOS/README.md

 *Please use the `main` branch, which will remain unchanged after ddl.
 Other branchs might still involves changes.*

 1. Build from source.
 Theoretically, all necessary files has been included inside this repo.
 You shouldn't need any additional step.
 If pod files are missing, please run `pod install` first.
 You might need to remove the Team ID from the project settings page.
 If `push notification` entitlement has some trouble to build this app, you can just remove it.
 2. Download from [TestFlight](https://testflight.apple.com/join/yrtyPOHQ). **Note:** This version on the TestFlight might not identical to the one in the main branch before DDL.
-As we might keeps improving this app and pulish to the TestFlight after DDL.
+As we might keeps improving this app and publish to the TestFlight after DDL.

 ## Important Links